openhoat/webbot/README.md

 ## Extend

-To extend WebBotjs, feel free to create new actions and add them to WebBot, between constructor call and init().
+To extend WebBotjs, feel free to create new actions and add them at runtime for your custom scenario.

 ```javascript
     webBot = new WebBot(baseDir);